Close up of two women hugging during a 12 Step Program meeting.

 At My Time Recovery, many of our clients explore NA recovery alongside clinical treatment.
 We offer treatments such as detox, residential programs, and evening IOP.
 This hybrid approach supports the whole person.

-• Residential treatment for focused support
+• Residential treatment

-• Day treatment and outpatient care for flexibility
+• Day treatment and evening IOP

 FAQs

-1. What is the Narcotics Anonymous program?
+What is the Narcotics Anonymous program?

 It’s a peer-based recovery program that uses a 12 step model to help people quit drug use and build a life in recovery.